 - Serve the waffles immediately with butter and maple syrup, or your choice of toppings.

-Make ahead tip: Waffles are best enjoyed the same day.
+- Make Ahead & Freezing Instructions: Waffles are best enjoyed the same day.
 Refrigerate any extras for a couple days.
 Waffles can be frozen up to 3 months, then warmed in the toaster.